ChatZBC/ProjectNotes/README.md

 Intended to be a simple client/server architecture, with minimal fuzz.
 We mainly use SignalR and HTTP connections.

-## Step 0.5 - The Minimal Viable Product
-We use a Razor page to facilitate the chatting over the SignalR connection.

----

 # Step 1

 We implement the chat UI functionality in Angular